jajvirta/jajvirta/TDD-sleep.md

 ways to influence, directly or indirectly, the person's behavior.
 You also had a set of measurement interfaces, though mostly badly documented and somewhat unreliable.
 Let's also assume that your task would be to optimize the effectiveness of the person through manipulating her sleep.

-You have a testing harness that takes samples of the state of the system every few minutes.
+For that, you have a testing harness that takes samples of the state of the system every few minutes.

 ## Understanding the system through testing